 I have always thought I am not the kind of person who’d enjoy an all inclusive resort.
 Then I went to one in the the Maldives after a tiring trip across Sri Lanka (read more about my adventures in the Maldives here), and I had such a good time, I relaxed so much, that I am actually convinced that there’s no better way to end a trip.
 Among the nicest things to do in Yucatan peninsula, is staying at an amazing resort.

-All inclusive resorts such as Excellence Resorts have the benefit of perfectly catering to tourists who don’t have too much time to organize their trip independently.
+All inclusive resorts have the benefit of perfectly catering to tourists who don’t have too much time to organize their trip independently.
 They can schedule day trips to the nearby Yucatan must see; they have a great selection of restaurants to enjoy local food; they offer access to the most gorgeous beaches.

 And if relaxing and pampering oneself is one of the top things to do in Yucatan peninsula, resorts offer all the best treatments one may wish for.